 Once PIP is installed, run the following command to install Coursera-dl script.

 $ pip install coursera-dl

 $ pip3 install coursera-dl

-I strongly recommend you to install in virtual environments to avoid the python applications conflict with one another.
-For more details about Virtual environments, refer the “Creating Virtual Environments” section in the above link.
+I strongly recommend you to install it in virtual environments to avoid the python applications conflict with one another.
+For more details about Virtual environments, refer the "Creating Virtual Environments" section in the above link.

 $ yay -S coursera-dl

 Downloading Coursera materials using Coursera-dl script is fairly simple.

 All you have to do is just run the following command from your Terminal:

 $ coursera-dl -u <username> -p <password> modelthinking-004